 What have you learnt from your job over the years?
 I’ve been leading and managing The Garden Company since 1991 – a long time!
 Recently I have found myself reflecting on what this has taught me.
 These ‘learning points’ happen to be set in the context of a garden design-and-build business, but I suspect they are applicable to most small service firms.
 Let me know your thoughts.

 Point 1 – Clients are at the heart of what we do and how we do it

 We provide a bespoke garden design-and-build service aimed at discerning clients.
 Our clients may be residential homeowners or commercial businesses.
 Our goal is always to ‘wow’ them with our work.
-Sometimes, we an additional client – a fellow designer, where we build to their design, not our own.
-With all of this in mind, it can still be surprisingly easy to fall into the trap of focusing on what we want to deliver, rather than listen to what the client really wants.
+Sometimes, we have an additional client – a fellow designer, where we build to their design, not our own.
+It can still be surprisingly easy to fall into the trap of focusing on what we want to deliver, rather than listen to what the client really wants.